Utrecht University - Utrecht

 About us

 A better future for everyone.
 This ambition motivates our scientists in executing their leading research and inspiring teaching.
-At, the various disciplines collaborate intensively towards major
+At

 .
 Our focus is on Dynamics of Youth, Institutions for Open Societies, Life Sciences and Pathways to Sustainability.